d4hines/window-alm/src/stacks_of_windows.alm.md

 browser window.

-Users create stacks by dragging the tab of one window and dropping it onto the tab region of another window.
+Users create stacks by dragging the tab of one window and dropping it onto the tab of another window.
+We refer to this action as "tabbing" a window onto another window (for example, to say "the user tabbed window A onto window B" is to say "the user dropped the tab of window A onto the tab of window B).
 Likewise, users may remove a window from a stack by dropping its tab onto the desktop.
 Exactly one window in the stack is said to be the "active tab".
 Only the active tab is visible.
 The active tab provides controls to switch which window is the active tab.